HosamUsf/Secure-Auth-Registration-Backend-With-Email-Verification/README.md

 # Login Registration Backend

-Complete login registration backend system with Email verification using Spring Boot.
+Discover a sophisticated backend solution for user login and registration, meticulously crafted with Spring Boot.
+This repository showcases a robust authentication system fortified by Spring Security, seamless communication facilitated by Java Mail, and a meticulous email verification mechanism complete with expiration features.
+Elevate your application's security and user experience by integrating this professionally designed Spring Boot solution into your project

 - [x] Spring Boot
 - [x] Spring Security
 - [x] Java Mail
 - [x] Email verification with expiry
-- [x] Spring Boot

 ## Diagram
 ![Screenshot 2021-01-13 at 23 38 08](https://user-images.githubusercontent.com/40702606/104789980-15581a00-578e-11eb-998d-30f2e6a9f461.png)